maximilianh/pubMunch/README.md

         taxon names, import gene models from websites like NCBI or UCSC.

-Most start with the prefix "pub", the category and then the data source or publisher.
-The categories are:

 If you plan to use any of these, make sure to go over lib/pubConf.py first.
 Most commands need some settings in the config file adapted to your particular server / cluster system.
-E.g. pubCrawl needs your email address, pubConvX need the cluster system and various input/output directories.
+E.g. pubCrawl needs your email address, pubConvX need the cluster system (SGE or parasol) and various input/output directories.

 # An example run